|

 contribution to the discipline.

-Full length articles will be eligible for the Prize, but not short articles, since it is only full length articles that are automatically
+Full length articles will be eligible for the Prize, but not shorter articles, since only

-subjected to the (anonymous) refereeing process before acceptance for publication.
-Directors of Imago Mundi Ltd (who will take it in turns
+process before acceptance for publication.
+Directors of Imago Mundi Ltd (who take it in

-to serve on the panel of judges) will not be eligible.
+turns to serve on the panel of judges) are not eligible for consideration.

 2007 winner